ACCESS-NRI/ILAMB-workflow/docs/source/ILAMB.md

 #PBS -l ncpus=14
 #PBS -l mem=63GB
 #PBS -l jobfs=10GB
-#PBS -l storage=gdata/ct11+gdata/hh5+gdata/xp65+gdata/fs38+gdata/oi10
+#PBS -l storage=gdata/ct11+gdata/xp65+gdata/fs38+gdata/oi10

-# ILAMB is provided through projects xp65 and hh5.
+# ILAMB is provided through projects xp65.
 We will use the latter here
 #module use /g/data/xp65/public/modules
-#module load conda/access-med
-module use /g/data/hh5/public/modules
-module load conda/analysis3
+#module load conda/analysis3

 # Define the ILAMB Path, expecting it to be where you start this job from
 export ILAMB_ROOT=./